 Independent Flood Inquiry would "safeguard Aberconwy against growing climate change threat"

-Following severe flooding across North Wales over the past twenty-four hours, the Welsh Conservative Prospective Welsh Parliament Member for Aberconwy – Janet Finch-Saunders MS – has renewed her calls for the Welsh Government to facilitate an independent inquiry into local flooding events.
+Following severe flooding across North Wales over the past twenty-four hours, the Welsh Conservative candidate for Aberconwy – Janet Finch-Saunders – has renewed her calls for the Welsh Government to facilitate an independent inquiry into local flooding events.

 Mrs Finch-Saunders has been a vociferous campaigner on flooding issues, compiling annual reports to ensure that changes are enacted.
 In her time as the local Member of the Welsh Parliament, she also urged the devolved administration to review the effectiveness of S.19 Flood and Water Management Act 2010 reports, with statutory time limits imposed on the publication of these investigative documents.
 These reports provide recommendations designed to mitigate the future risk of such incidents.

 Commenting, Janet said: